-The resident killer whales of the Johnstone Strait area eat predominantly fish (salmon, lingcod, halibut, greenling and various small flatfish).
+The resident killer whales of the Johnstone Strait area eat predominantly fish (Chinook salmon being their preferred food but also lingcod, halibut, greenling and various small flatfish).
 Although they are often seen in the vicinity of other marine mammals they usually ignore them.
 In contrast, transient killer whales feed almost exclusively on marine mammals and seabirds.

 Killer Whales often hunt cooperatively in groups (known as pods) for food.
 They work together to encircle and herd prey into a small area before attacking.
 Adult killer whales must eat approximately 3-4% of the body weight in food per day.

-Resident Killer Whales live and travel in pods organized along lines of maternal relatedness ranging in size from 3-50 individuals.
+Resident orcas live and travel in pods organized along lines of maternal relatedness ranging in size from 3-50 individuals.

-Killer whales can also be distinguished by the kinds of underwater communication sounds they produce – squeals, squawks and screams are used for social communication within and between groups.
+Orcas can also be distinguished by the kinds of underwater communication sounds they produce – squeals, squawks and screams are used for social communication within and between groups.
 Studies have shown that these vocalizations differ between populations and pods, and can even be used by the whales to distinguish between individuals.
-Killer whales also have acute hearing and vision both in and out of the water.
+Orcas also have acute hearing and vision both in and out of the water.
 Echolocation enables them to locate and discriminate objects by projecting high-frequency sound waves and listening for echoes.
-Killer whales echolocate by producing clicking sounds and then receiving and interpreting the resulting echo.
+Orcas echolocate by producing clicking sounds and then receiving and interpreting the resulting echo.